Quantum Machines announces QUA, its universal language for quantum computing – TechCrunch

 It obviously needs to do all of this in order to create an ecosystem and a community around its language.
 Of course, if its Quantum Orchestration Platform becomes widely used — and it already has an impressive list of users today — then QUA will also see wide adoption.

-‘It’s one thing to build a beautiful language,” said Sivan.
+“It’s one thing to build a beautiful language,” said Sivan.
 “But it’s another thing to develop it to be both beautiful and supported by an underlying hardware that is then adopted by itself.
 And then, the adoption of QUA is also led by the adoption of the Quantum Orchestration Platform, which is itself driven by the capabilities, nothing else.”